Sarah Scaife Foundation Inc

 Success Rates

 Specific acceptance rates are not publicly available.
 However, the foundation made 176 grants in 2023 from total assets of $610 million, suggesting a selective and focused grant-making strategy.
-Given the foundation's preference for established policy organizations and its relatively small number of annual grants compared to many foundations, the application process should be considered highly competitive.
+Given the foundation's preference for established policy organisations and its relatively small number of annual grants compared to many foundations, the application process should be considered highly competitive.

 Reapplication Policy